Skip to content

 You can buy different types of insurance:

-Do I need electricians' insurance?
+Do I need to be insured?

 🚩 Employers liability insurance is a legal requirement if you have staff

-🚩Clients may insist you have public liability insurance
+🚩 Clients may insist you have public liability insurance

 Without insurance you could end up paying some very high costs if your equipment is damaged, your employee is hurt, or your work creates a major issue.

+• Protection for stolen or damaged tools: Tool cover can offer similar protection for tools.
 The risk of some types of equipment losses is growing.
-London saw tool theft from vans increase by 60% between 2020 and 2023.
+London saw tool theft from vans increase by 60% between 2020 and 2023

 Did you know?

-£68 million in insurance claims [4]
+£68 million in insurance claims ^

 That's how much was paid out in 2024.
 Without business insurance, those customers would have faced paying that bill themselves.

-What insurance should an electrician have?
+What insurance types might an electrician need?

-Public liability
+• Public liability

 Public liability insurance protects you if your work harms members of the public.

-Employers' liability
+• Employers' liability

 Employers’ liability insurance protects you if your staff become ill or injured at work.

-Tools
+• Tools insurance

 Tool insurance covers costs if your tools are stolen, damaged, or lost.

-Business interruption
+• Business interruption

 Business interruption insurance protects against disruption from events like fires.